7 San Diego Hidden Gems

 4203 Anderson Ave, San Diego

 FlyingLeathernecks.org lists dates and hours of operation.
 Admission is free.
 Follow directions to the museum and be careful to not enter the active Marine base.
-The big museum sign is at the street entrance and easy to follow.
+The big museum sign is at the street entrance and is easy to follow.

 California Surf Museum